gyrogami logo

 Or you could mimic a chainmail machine which pre-cuts a wire segment and uses two dies to form it into shape.
 That requires dies for every size and variation thereof, a very precise method of cutting segments to length with the correct matched angle on the ends to ensure there's no gap when closed, and aligning it.
 Again, it's just not reasonable for anything other than an automated machine.

-Since my tool is proprietary and I have only seen reference to the process a few times in all my years of reading and studying chainmaille - never seen an actual tool, drawing, or design - the specifics will remain a secret.
+I have only seen reference to the process a few times - never seen an actual tool, drawing, or design - so the specifics will remain a secret.
 It cuts an entire coil nearly perfectly without removing material.

-Compact enough to fit into the palm of my hand, it adjusts to micromaille sizes down to 1.35mm I.D. with 0.25mm wire.
-Maybe even smaller, I'm still testing and tweaking it.
+Compact enough to fit into the palm of my hand, it accommodates sizes down to 1.35mm I.D. with 0.25mm wire.
+Maybe even smaller, I'm still testing and tweaking the prototype.
 It's only for soft metals like silver and gold, maybe copper and brass, but that's OK because that's all I need it for.

 Posted by M: September 7, 2024